 Edward Tuckerman Potter

-for becoming an architect after having left architecture,
+for becoming an architect after retiring from architecture

 misfits’ salutes you!